Receive "fit your budget" payment plans

 3. Provide you soothing and comforting neck pillows

-4. Nitrous Oxide (laughing gas) is available if so desired to help you relax
+4. laughing gas is available if so desired to help you relax

 5. We encourage you to bring an mp3 player to listen to your favourite music.